US Intelligence Community Has Lost Credibility Due To Leaks

 This wasn't strategic leaking of information.
 This wasn't some

+No, not all of them.
+Plenty of leaks are legal.
+Specifically, those which are protected as whistle blowing and those which are authorized.
+Illegal leaks are, by definition, not part of the normal functioning of the government.

-Now they've lost credibility (Score:2)
+Now they've lost credibility (Score:4, Insightful)

 So, if I have this right, when they were leaking information about the executive branch on a daily basis to the press, that was cool... but now that they're leaking information to the press about terrorism, that's bad.